 PGA Tour and LIV Golf Extend Merger Talks into 2024

+The potential merger could considerably transform the professional golf landscape.
+The intent of the PGA Tour is to finalize agreements with the Strategic Sports Group, PIF, and DP World Tour, thereby making them minority co-investors in PGA Tour Enterprises.
+An announcement concerning the merger is expected before the Masters tournament in April 2024.

-Prior to this development, the PGA Tour and LIV Golf were locked in a legal battle.
-LIV Golf has been attracting Tour players with lucrative contracts, including a staggering $300 million deal with world No. 3 player Jon Rahm.
-In an attempt to retain its players, the PGA Tour proposed offering direct equity ownership to players once an agreement with investors is finalized.
+The impending merger, which includes a significant $1 billion investment from PIF, has raised eyebrows regarding competition and human rights.
+The history between the PGA Tour and LIV Golf is filled with intense litigation, with LIV Golf securing players through substantial contracts, such as the $300 million deal with world No. 3 player Jon Rahm.
+The PGA Tour is also contemplating offering direct equity ownership to players in the newly formed company post-merger.

 Subscribe to BNN Breaking